digital-land/digital-land.info/application/templates/pages/accessibility-statement.md

 ## How accessible this website is

-We have performed an internal accessibility audit following the Web Content Accessibility Guidelines Evaluation Method (WCAG-EM)
+We have performed an internal accessibility audit following the Web Content Accessibility Guidelines Evaluation Method (WCAG-EM).

 On 50 of 50 WCAG 2.1 AA Success Criteria, at the time of writing this website: